pierrekilly/shell-utils/README.md

 ## termshot

-This tool takes a "screenshot" of the output of a cli command.
+This tool takes a "screenshot" of the output of a cli command (including prompted messages and typed answers).

-Example:
+For example

 ```shell
 termshot ls -l --color=auto /
 ```

 gives this result:

 ![screenshot of terminal command, with colors](screenshots/termshot.png "Screenshot of a terminal command, with colors.")

 The image is saved in the `${HOME}/Pictures` folder and is timestamped.